maelle/simplymaelle/content/post/2021-06-28-draw-me-a-project/index.md

 {{< tweet 940021008764846080 >}}

-That's a reference to a talk Jenny Bryan gave years ago, to which she said she'd put your computer of fire if you used `setwd("C:\Users\jenny\path\that\only\I\have")` or `rm(list = ls())` at the beginning of your scripts.
+That's a reference to a talk Jenny Bryan gave years ago, to which she said she'd put your computer on fire if you used `setwd("C:\Users\jenny\path\that\only\I\have")` or `rm(list = ls())` at the beginning of your scripts.
 This goes against the notion of a ["project-oriented workflow"](https://www.tidyverse.org/blog/2017/12/workflow-vs-script/).
 I do not need to repeat the wisdom of her blog post in mine, so will only use cliff notes:

 -   When reading in data etc. use paths relative to the root of your project, possibly using the [here package by Kirill Müller](https://github.com/jennybc/here_here).
 -   Re-start R often, do not e.g. load packages in your [.Rprofile](https://rstats.wtf/r-startup.html#rprofile), [`usethis::use_blank_slate()`](https://usethis.r-lib.org/reference/use_blank_slate.html).